-What is Highlife?
-Seems to be a question most Ghanaians are unable to answer correctly or completely, not even the pioneers of the genre though it originates from Ghana.
+The question of what is Highlife?
+It seems to be a question most Ghanaians are unable to answer correctly, not even the pioneers of the genre though it originates from Ghana.

 Today on “showbiz agenda” the topic of international recognition of Highlife was extensively discussed.
 Prior to the discussion, a renowned Ghanaian music producer and sound engineer, Posigee, posited that the Highlife genre is not internationally recognized because when Ghanaian Highlife artists upload their songs on various music platforms they tag it as Afrobeat instead of Highlife.